Ditchling Beacon to Devil's Dyke, South Downs walk

 This walk takes in one of the most stunning sections of the South Downs Way long-distance trail.
 Spring and summer bring an abundance of wild flowers into bloom; the richness of the plant life is thanks to the chalk soil which forms a unique grassland habitat.
 With great bus links from Brighton, why not make this a green day out and leave your car at home?

-Devil's Dyke is the largest dry valley in the United Kingdom and is one of the best places for spotting butterflies and wild flowers on the downs as its steep slopes don't have a history of ploughing and farming.
-This large dry valley has thrilled day-trippers since Victorian times, when there was a fairground here, a cable car crossed the hillside and a small train line brought visitors up from Brighton.
+Devil's Dyke is the largest dry valley in the United Kingdom.
+It has thrilled day-trippers since Victorian times when there was a fairground here, a funicular railway, and a cable car that crossed the valley.
+A small train line brought visitors up from Brighton.
 It's also the site of a prehistoric hill fort and settlement.
-Today, you'll see hang-gliders catching thermals and updrafts from the valley slopes.

 You made it

 Following this trail on mobile or tablet?
 Share your experience.